wanaisyahamirah/CSE3209-GroupProject-CafeReviewSystem/ReadMe.txt

     a.
 (Source Packages > database > DBConnection.java)
     b.
 (Web Pages > img > image.jsp)
     P/S: please reconfigure the username and password accordance to your tomcat configuration
 4. Now you are good to go !

+Can ask me directly @ aisyahamirahzamri@gmail.com for any future inquiries !

 Get To Know Us